Cuba's power shift: Raúl Castro steps down, Miguel Díaz-Canel becomes president

 Related

-Before becoming first vice president, he was the minister of higher education.
+Before becoming first vice president, Díaz-Canele was the minister of higher education.
 From 1994 to 2003, he headed the Communist Party in the province of Villa Clara where he gained prominence.
 It was a time when the country was suffering from a severe economic crisis after the fall of the Soviet Union, which had heavily subsidized the island.
-He became known as an easy going person who wore Bermuda shorts and got around on a bicycle.
+He became known as an easygoing person who wore Bermuda shorts and got around on a bicycle.

 The presidential transition comes at a time when Cuba faces an economic recession and an average salary of around $30 a month.
 Additionally, Cubans are feeling frustrated over the slow pace of market-style reforms initiated by Raúl Castro in 2011 and as relations with the U.S. have cooled significantly under the Trump administration.